Steps to Orientation

 1. Newly Admitted?

-If you’ve been accepted to Warren Wilson and are ready to commit, please pay your $300 enrollment deposit online now.
+If you’ve been accepted to Warren Wilson and are ready to commit, please pay your $300 enrollment deposit online as soon as possible.
 Your deposit is nonrefundable and will go straight to your first semester’s bill.
 Note that you will need to have or setup your WWC Admissions Portal login.
 Can’t get your login to work?
-Drop us a line and we’ll be glad to help.
+Email us and we’ll be glad to help.

 Once you’ve logged in, fill out the Offer of Admission Reply Form (if you haven’t already).
 After that, you will see a new item on your Application Status Page that says, “Enrollment Deposit – Submit Payment for $307.80 USD,” which is where you can pay online with a credit card.
 (The additional $7.80 is a 2.6% processing fee for credit card payments.)